LLNL/zero-rk/README.md

     $ ctest                                       #test
     $ make install                                #install

-This "vanilla" build process will download and install most dependencies (including `sundials`, `superlu`, `superlu_dist`, `parmetis`, and `spify`).
+This "vanilla" build process will download and install most dependencies (including `sundials`, `superlu`, `superlu_dist`, and `spify`).
 The user will need to supply a working MPI implementation as well as blas and lapack libraries.
 The core code base can be built without MPI by invoking cmake as `cmake ../ -DENABLE_MPI=OFF`, however this will disable parallel applications including the flame solvers and global sensitivity analysis (GSA) codes.
 The build will attempt to use the Intel Math Kernel Libraries (MKL) if the environment variable MKLROOT is set.

 ### Parallel Builds